Everything You Need to Know About Out-Of-Province Car Inspections

-- Heavy Vehicles: Any vehicle with a weight of 3501 kg or higher are exempt from the traditional inspection, including trailers.
+- Heavy Vehicles: Any vehicle with a weight of 3501 kg or higher are exempt from the traditional inspection.

 Several areas are inspected for the pre-registration process, including:

-There could be a multitude of reasons why a car could fail the inspection.
+There are multitude of reasons why a car could fail the inspection.
 Luckily, when you work with the team at Minit-Tune & Brake Auto Centres, you have professionals ready to help you correct these issues so that you can register your vehicle successfully.